Hero for How to Read a Cava Label: Guarda, Reserva, Gran Reserva, and Paraje Calificado

 What “Integral Producer” means

 You may sometimes see Integral Producer or Elaborador Integral on a bottle.
-This is a quality cue used in Cava to identify producers who carry out the full winemaking process themselves 4.
+This is a quality cue used in Cava to identify producers who carry out the full winemaking process themselves 5.
+It was introduced as part of a push towards more transparency and higher quality in cava winemaking.

 That does not guarantee greatness on its own, but it is still a useful signal.
 It suggests a higher level of control over the wine from grape to finished bottle, and for beginners it can be one of the easiest positive signs to spot.